Last Updated on December 27, 2022 by ThoughtsStained

 Symphony of the Wind is the first book in a gritty epic fantasy trilogy.
 If you like hardened heroes, steampunk airships, and dark magic and monsters, then you’ll love Steven McKinnon’s visceral adventure.

-Personally, I think I would have enjoyed this book more if it was split into two books, spreading the plotlines out a bit more, lessening the number of POVs we had to keep track of and thus allowing us to spend more time worldbuilding within this really amazing world that I’m just so darn curious about.
+Personally, I think I would have enjoyed this book more if it was split into two.
+That way, we could have spread the plotlines out a bit more, lessening the number of POVs we had to keep track of.
+Thus, allowing readers to spend more time within this really amazing world that I’m just so darn curious about.
 Because I definitely wanted to learn more about it.